-Today, we’re going to look at a few more of our favorite small towns and cities in Coastal North Carolina but instead of another week hanging out at the beach, we’re going to move inland.
+Today, we’re going to look at a few more of our North Carolina Coast best places to live small towns and cities.
+But instead of another week hanging out at the beach, we’re going to move inland.

 Coastal North Carolina is pretty unique in that its really two different geographic regions.

 One part has sandy coastal beaches and barrier islands and the other part is a broad, mostly flat, coastal plain stretching hundreds of miles westward.

 The later is cut with broad river estuaries, inlets, bays, and slow moving rivers called the Inner Bank.

 This inner part of Coastal North Carolina is rich in history and dotted with small farming communities and old colonial river port towns.

-Also, many of my favorite Coastal North Carolina best places to live sits an almost equal distance between the sun and fun of the NC coastal beaches and all the services and amenities of the larger cities of the eastern Piedmont region.
+Also, many of my favorite North Carolina Coast best places to live sit an almost equal distance between the sun and fun of the NC coastal beaches and all the services and amenities of the larger cities of the eastern Piedmont region.

 Basically you get the best of both worlds without having to deal with the undesirable aspects of living in either place.

-So without further ado let’s head west away from the many beautiful beaches and explore some of the best small towns and cities in North Carolina Coastline inner coastal plain.
+So without further ado let’s head west away from the many beautiful beaches and explore some of the best North Carolina Coast best places to live small towns and cities in the inner coastal plain.

-Sitting on the basin of the Neuse River, Kinston is a quiet historic town right in the middle of the rolling hills of rural eastern North Carolina Coastline.
+Sitting on the basin of the Neuse River, Kinston is a quiet historic North Carolina Coast best places to live right in the middle of the rolling hills of rural eastern North Carolina Coastline.

-Kinston NC is one of North Carolina’s many Main Street communities which I have to say makes it the kind of small community I love.
+Kinston NC is one of North Carolina’s many Main Street North Carolina Coast best places to live which I have to say makes it the kind of small community I love.

 Combining history, culture and small town values with a deep civic pride that can be seen in the many efforts to revitalize the historic downtown area.